When the economy is gloomy, keep calm and keep spending.

-I am not sure why CMO’s have panic attacks during a down economy.
-But I’m sure they have their reasons that escapes me.
-I’ve seen it with billion dollar glob- al brands and small mom and pop brands.
+We’re not sure why CMO’s have panic attacks during a down economy.
+But we’re sure they have their reasons that escapes us.
+We’ve seen it with billion dollar global brands and small mom and pop brands.
 It never fails.
-Throughout my career, I’ve gotten “the call” from a client, “Help!
+Throughout our careers, we’ve all gotten “the call” from a client, “Help!
 The economy is tanking!
 The world is ending!
 Stop the presses!
 Cancel the media buy!
 Kill all production!
 Stop all advertising!
 Ahhh!”

 Why?
 Because you went full dark.
-Never go full dark.
+And any good agency would tell you to never go full dark.
 Going full dark means your audience will and/or already has highly likely moved on and found another brand that will continue to meet their needs and challenges when the economy has soured.
 And when the economy does right itself and things turn peachy again, that audience is gone.
 Forever.
 And all the money you spent reaching them is lost.
 Forever.
 Try telling that CMO’s to your CEO.
 You’ll be needing a job ASAP PDQ.

-General Patton was a rm believer in, “Never ghting for the same ground twice”.
+General Patton was a firm believer in, “Never fighting for the same ground twice.”
 Do not go dark during a down economy!
 You will have to spend twice or maybe three times as much as before to try and get your audience back (trust me, they won’t come back).

 Why?
 You let them down.
 You broke your brand’s promise and they’ve moved on.
-So that leaves you with your only other option of trying to attract a new audi- ence who don’t know your brand, or may know it, but are unlikely to switch over.
-You’ve now got to ght for the same ground again.
+So that leaves you with your only other option of trying to attract a new audience who doesn’t know your brand, or may know it, but are unlikely to switch over.
+You’ve now got to fight for the same ground again.
 Ouch!
 It will take more money for new thinking, planning, strategy, creative, and media, because your new audience will be different from your last audience.
 It will be years before you regain your losses and get back into the war.

 So a down economy threatens, what do you do?
 We counsel clients to maintain their spending.
-I know what you’re thinking, “Hey agency guy, you just want to keep continuing making money so you don’t suffer.”
+We know what you’re thinking, “Hey agency guys, you just want to keep continuing making money so you don’t suffer.”
 Believe me, we suffer.
-But either way, you’re going to have to spend money and I’m going to make it.
-And actually, if you keep your spending up you’ll save money in the long run, as I’ve already discussed.
-But, also, if you keep your spending up over time, you’ll spend less (on me) as your brand awareness grows and you maintain increased brand loyalty.
+But either way, you’re going to have to spend money.
+And like we said above, if you keep your spending up, you’ll actually save money in the long run.
+But, also, if you keep your spending up over time, you’ll spend less as your brand awareness grows and you maintain increased brand loyalty.
 That’s a fact.